Resume Writing

 Rule #7: Include Keywords Naturally — Don’t Stuff

 Keywords are the single biggest factor in ATS ranking.
-But there’s a right way and a wrong way to use them.
+But there’s a right way and a wrong way.

 Wrong: “Project management.
 Project management skills.
 Experienced in project management.
 Project management leader.”